mansartesteban/virtual-scroll/README.md

 - The rendering speed of item could leads to error in console when scrolling too fast when they have to show the first time
 - The last item of the list is cropped by some pixels due to the calculation which is an estimation to the total height

-I'm currently working on a workaround and will keep this readme up-to-date
+I'm currently working on a workaround and will keep this readme up-to-date.
+Any contribution is welcomed.

 ## Usage